 Considering the current climate, if you have just started or are currently going through the interview process, the chances of having a video interview are pretty high.
-This form of interviewing eliminates the need to travel and decreases the amount of people you will come into contact with, a necessary precaution at the moment.
+This form of interviewing eliminates the need to travel and decreases the number of people you will come into contact with, a necessary precaution at the moment.

 Video interviews are held online via live video streaming platforms, and effectively remove the cost and stress involved with travelling.
-Skype, Facetime, and VidCruiter – to name just a few – enable long distance verbal and visual communication.
+Skype, Facetime, and VidCruiter – to name just a few – enable long-distance verbal and visual communication.